Geoff Chappell, Software Analyst

 There also corresponds to each profile source a value that must be loaded into a Performance Event Select Register to, well, select the corresponding performance event.
 Each Performance Event Select Register is a model-specific register beginning at 0x0186, one for each counter that cpuid leaf 0x0A declared.
 The counters themselves are the model-specific registers beginning at 0xC1.
 Initially, the Emon profile interface loads zero into each of the declared Performance Event Select Registers.

-Note that the Emon-specific profile sources are the complete set.
-The generally defined profile sources, numbered below 0x19, that the Emon profile interface can support are just those that map to the Emon-specific profile sources.
-The mapping is not one-to-one: whatever use numbers 0x1B and 0x1C may be, they are available only to those in the know.
+Note that the Emon-specific profile sources 0x19 to 0x1F are the complete set and are even arranged in ascending order of the EBX Bit that indicates their support.
+The generally defined profile sources, numbered below 0x19, that the Emon profile interface can support are just those that map to Emon-specific profile sources.
+The mapping is not one-to-one.
+Though most of the apparently Emon-specific profile sources are more readily available as architectural sources below 0x19, there are two exceptions: whatever use numbers 0x1B and 0x1C may be, they are available only to those in the know.
 LLC, by the way, stands for Last Level Cache.

 For the sake of completeness, note that the Emon profile interface requires 8 bytes of memory per counter per processor.
 The number of counters per processor is known from cpuid, as explained above.
 The number of processors is not known at the time and anyway can change.
 The HAL allows for the maximum possible number of registered processors, the meaning of which is a small topic in itself.
 Failure to get the memory, which is almost unthinkable, causes all profile sources to be treated as unsupported.